thenadz/prezi-embedder/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Place `[prezi id="<Prezi ID>"]` in any post or page were you want to embed a Prezi.

-You can find your Prezi ID in a few different places.
-The easiest is to go to the URL for your Prezi, which will look something like this: `http://prezi.com/<Prezi ID>/<Prezi Name>`.
-All you need to do is extract the Prezi ID section and include it in the shortcode above.
-That's it!
+To find your Prezi ID, the easiest solution is to simply copy the URL of your Prezi, which should look something like this: *http://prezi.com/<Prezi ID>/<Prezi Slug>*.
+If you paste that URL exactly as it is, the plugin is now smart enough to extract the ID for you.
+Alternatively, if you would like to do it the hard way, you can manually extract the <Prezi ID> from that same URL.

-*EDIT:* It's now _even easier_ to embed your Prezi.
-Just paste the entire URL (http://prezi.com/<blah, blah, blah>) for your id.
-The plugin will handle extracting the ID!

 = Prezi Embedder Options =